 The knowledge gained through this course will help one identify the best type of partnership, depending on the service to be delivered through the project.
 Individually, it would give you exposure working in either sector, in turn providing the necessary skill, knowledge and confidence as well as more avenues for career growth and progression.

 Using the information and skill gained through this PPP training in PPPs will provide you hands-on experience working with the latest technologies and innovative ideas as well as government and government legislations, thus diversifying your skillset as a professional.

-The main objective of this course is to empower public and/or private sector professionals with—
+The main objective of this PPP training is to empower the public and/or private sector professionals with—

 - An in-depth understanding of all principles and information related to PPPs.